 There are a lot of different ways to go green, but one of the best is choosing a high-efficiency furnace.
-A furnace repair service can perform maintenance on a furnace to keep it in peak condition and improve its efficiency, but it’s still best to start with the most efficient model available.
+A furnace repair company can perform maintenance on a furnace to keep it in peak condition and improve its efficiency, but it’s still best to start with the most efficient model available.
 Most of the energy that a home consumes in most areas goes towards heating, so there aren’t very many things that can make as big a difference as optimizing that process.
 Even people who don’t care about going green can still benefit from the other advantages that these furnaces offer, so everyone should consider the merits of adding a high-efficiency furnace to their home.

 What Counts as High-Efficiency?

 A furnace’s efficiency is a comparison between the amount of energy that it consumes and the amount that it releases as heat.
 The percentage of fuel that it converts into energy is the AFUE rating, and higher ratings are much better than low ones.
 The United States Department of Energy considers any furnace with an AFUE rating of at least 90% to be a high-efficiency furnace.
 That leaves a fairly wide range of values, so it’s important to look at the ratings themselves in order to get the best furnace possible.
-The AFUE ratings assume that the furnace is in peak working condition, so it’s important for their owners to hire a furnace repair service when they break down or require maintenance to keep them efficient.
+The AFUE ratings assume that the furnace is in peak working condition, so it’s important for their owners to hire a furnace repair service from professionals like Climate Experts when they break down or require maintenance to keep them efficient.

 What are the Advantages?